-Considering all these contributing factors it is possible to determine the percentage of contributing factors influenced by human element.
+Considering all these contributing factors is possible to determine the percentage of contributing factors influenced by human element.

-For the analysed period from 2014 to 2022, the medium percentage of this influence of human element in the analysed contributing factors is of 80.7%.
+For the analysed period, the medium percentage of this influence of human element in the analysed contributing factors is of 81.1%.

-Occurrences involving fishing vessels have the lower human element influence with 76.1% and this influence reached a maximum for ships classified as other ships with 87.7%.
+Occurrences involving fishing vessels have the lower human element influence with 76.6% and this influence reaches a maximum for ships classified as other ships with 87.5%.

-Cargo ships, passenger ships and service ships show an influence equal or greater than 80.1%
+Cargo ships, passenger ships and service ships have an influence around 81% or greater.

-Figure 2.7-17 Percentage of contributing factors related to human element for the period 2014-2022
+Figure 2.7-17 Percentage of contributing factors related to human element